 Is Strep Throat Contagious?

 Strep throat is very contagious.
 Anybody can get it, but most cases are in school-age kids and teens.
-Infections are common during the school year when big groups of kids and teens are in close quarters.
+Infections are common during the school year, with peaks in winter and early spring, when big groups of kids and teens are in close contact.

 How Do People Get Strep Throat?